jnockels-sys/green-coding/README.md

-# Week 8 - DH Skills and Methods, 'Minifying Design, A Climate Conscious DH Approach'
+# Week 8 - DH Skills and Methods, 'Minifying Design, Sustainability and Climate Conscious DH'

 In this week's lab, you will think about minimising energy usage in Digital Humanities website design, following minimal computing recommendations from the [DH Climate Coalition](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html).
 Just as the University of Glasgow has a [carbon management plan](https://www.gla.ac.uk/myglasgow/sustainability/carbonmanagementplan/), so does our classroom.
 Today, you will be actively contributing to reaching this greenhouse emission reduction target!

 Of course, we will not be able to change the base infrastructure supporting this GitHub Pages site today, which is already partially climate efficient being a static, one-page, resource.
 If we were decision-makers within Galleries, Libraries, Archives, and Museums (GLAMs), we might choose to change the physical hardware, networks and servers required for our code to run.
-Nonetheless, you can impact the software processing and developer operations (how many lines of code are required to parse a function, what software packages are we using, how strenous and heavy is our website to render).
+Nonetheless, you can impact the software processing and developer operations (how many lines of code are required to parse a function, what software packages are we using, how strenuous and heavy is our website to render).

 ## Warm-up, How Do Digital Organisations Think About Climate Goals? ##